Queen's College, Taunton

-Queen's College is a co-educational independent school located in Taunton, the county town of Somerset, England.
+Queen's College is a co-educational private school located in Taunton, the county town of Somerset, England.
 It is a day/boarding school for pupils aged 0–18.
-The school incorporates nursery, pre-prep, Prep, and senior schools.
+The school incorporates nursery, pre-prep, prep, and senior schools.
 The current Head of College is Julian Noad.
 Henry Matthews is headmaster of Queen's College Prep School.

 History

 First known as the Wesleyan Collegiate Institute, Queen's College was established by the Wesleyan Methodist Church in 1843.
 Originally located in the Norman Castle in the town centre, the school opened with 34 pupils on 12 July 1843.

-Under the headship of Thomas Sibley the school outgrew the old school classrooms and so a new building was commissioned in 1845 in the Trull area.
+Under the headship of Thomas Sibly (1813-1892) the school outgrew the old school classrooms and so a new building was commissioned in 1845 in the Trull area.
 Due to the increasing popularity of the school, they were forced to vacate the castle premises in 1847 and move into the new building before it was finished.
 The current school building is a symmetrical Tudor Gothic building built by Giles and Gane in 1845 and has been designated as a Grade II* listed building.
 The original school site consisted of the main school building and upper playing fields.
 Since then the buildings have expanded, with the bridge and library (now known as the Old Music Room) being added to the school in the 1920s.
 This addition was built in commemoration, along with the obelisk on the front lawn, for those who served in the First World War.